 With this progression, it only made sense that Iarocci ended up as a member of the Phi Sigma Pi National Staff.
 These events, she said, cultivated a passion for meeting Members from across the country.

 She started in summer 2013 as a Chapter Consultant.
 Two years later, she explored an opportunity on the two-person Expansion team.
-As Colony Development Coordinator, as the position was named at the time, Iarocci began to develop new Chapters.
+As Expansion Development Coordinator, as the position was named at the time, Iarocci began to develop new Chapters.
 Thus far, she said, she has brought on a dozen Chapters from Utah to Michigan to Pennsylvania and in between, including the newest at Christopher Newport University, to be inducted December 2018.

 Though Iarocci became Director of Expansion with Phi Sigma Pi in February of 2017, she admits that she never expected to be with the Fraternity five years later.
 Much like the rest of her Phi Sigma Pi journey, she said, she didn’t see the opportunities at first.
 What was meant to be a just-out-of-college job developed into a true passion for helping students reach their potential.
 A, half a decade later, Iarocci still calls National Headquarters home.